SezerEnisBirgili/OpenGL-VS/README.md

 You need CMake 3.15+ and a C++20 compiler.

+**Windows:**
-**Windows:** Visual Studio with the "Desktop development with C++" workload that gets you both MSVC and CMake.
-If cmake isn't found, download it from [cmake.org/download](cmake.org/download) and make sure to add it to PATH during install.
+- Download Visual Studio from [visualstudio.microsoft.com](https://visualstudio.microsoft.com/downloads/) with the "Desktop development with C++" option that gets you both MSVC and CMake.
+- If cmake isn't found, download it from [cmake.org/download](https://cmake.org/download/) and make sure to add it to PATH during install.
+Visual Studio itself can be downloaded from

+**Linux:**

-**Linux:** you will need the usual build tools plus X11/Wayland dev headers:
+you will need the usual build tools plus X11/Wayland dev headers:

 ```bash
 # Debian/Ubuntu